Applications for the 2025 Cohort are closed. Selected participants will be notified in January 2025.

 Throughout the on-farm trial process, OFRF will provide technical assistance to help farmer-researchers refine their research questions, design their experiments, identify data collection protocols, analyze data, and present their findings.
 See the FAQ section below for more information.
 As part of the technical assistance support, OFRF is excited to share our Farmers Guide to Conducting On-Farm Research, which we encourage all applicants to read prior to submitting a proposal.

-Additionally, farmer-researchers will receive a stipend total of $1,500, which can be used to pay for supplies, small equipment, data collection tools, testing, or labor.
+Additionally, farmer-researchers will receive support for supplies, small equipment, data collection tools, testing, or labor.

 Farmer-Researcher Commitment